CIDARLAB/3DuF/README.md

 ### Get the software

-1. [Python](http://www.python.org/) -- For designing chips and placing primitives.
-I use 2.7, but 3.4 should also work.
+1. [Python](http://www.python.org/) 2.7 -- For designing chips and placing primitives.
 2. [OpenSCAD](http://www.openscad.org/) -- For rendering designs into 3D geometry.
 3. [Slic3r](http://www.slic3r.org/) -- For slicing 3D models into printer instructions.
 4. [Octoprint](http://www.octoprint.org/) -- *Optional*, for running your 3D printer.
 Install it on a Raspberry Pi and experience the joy of browser-based printing!